branyang02/sneaker-bestie/README.md

 ## Setup & Installation

-To set up and run this project locally on your machine, you will need Node.js, MongoDB, and Python installed.
+In order to run this project on your local machine, ensure that Node.js, MongoDB, Python, and Conda are installed.

+Here's a step-by-step guide to setting up:

-1. Clone this repository: `git clone https://github.com/your_username/repo_name.git`
+1. Clone this repository: Use the command `git clone https://github.com/branyang02/sneaker-bestie.git`
-2. Install Node.js dependencies: `npm install`
+2. Install Node.js dependencies: Use the command `npm install`
+3. Create and activate your Conda environment `conda env create -f environment.yml`
+4. Activate your Conda environment `conda activate SneakerBestie`
-3. Start the Node.js server: `npm start`
+5. Start the Node.js server: Use the command `npm start`
-4. Install Python dependencies: `pip install -r requirements.txt`
-5. Start the Flask server: `flask run`
+6. Start the Flask server: Use the command `flask run`
-6. Open your web browser and visit `http://localhost:3000`
+7. To access the system, open your web browser and visit `http://localhost:5173`

+Now, you're all set to explore and use the sneaker recommendation system!

 ## Contributing